Home / Prince Discography / Prince Albums / Purple Rain

 2. God (3:59)

-Also available as a 7" picture disc.
+Also available as a 7" motorbike shaped picture disc and limited purple vinyl disc.

 Purple Rain, single from Purple Rain, Warner Bros.
 Records (1984)